AlexeyPechnikov/ParaView-plugins/README.md

 **N-Cube Shapefile On Topography Source** - data source for 2D/3D Shapefile or GeoJSON.
 Z coordinates are zeroes for 2D geometry.
 Optionally GeoTIFF or NetCDF topography (DEM) raster using to define Z coordinates.
 Geometry coordinate system re-projecting to raster coordinate system and the geometry cropping to the raster extent when the topography file using and the both coordinate systems are defined.

-**N-Cube Shapefile On Topography Block Source** - the same as **NCubeShapefileOnTopography** and optional "Group by Field" parameter produces a set of layers from geometries grouped by the field.
+**N-Cube Shapefile On Topography Block Source** - the same as **N-Cube Shapefile On Topography Source** and optional "Group by Field" parameter produces a set of layers from geometries grouped by the field.
 When the "Group by Field" parameter is not defined ("None") all the geometries separated as the layers.

 This data source will be ready soon: **N-Cube Topography Source** - data source for GeoTIFF or NetCDF topography (DEM) raster visualization as 3D surface.